richchad/marked-register/ReadMe.md

 #### Data protection
 All marked registers are protected by GDPR - the purpose of this readme is to demonstrate some of the work without revealing any sensitive information.
 All additional work is stored in a private repository.

+### Summary of digitisation strategy¶
+Crop each voter from the marked register, keeping record of the order they appear in the register.
+Given a csv file of the electoral register, use the image order and pytesseracts interpretation of the image text to map images to the correct elector in the csv.
+Train machine learning model on labelled (voted/ not voted) images to create a model that predicts whether the register has been marked (a vote has been cast).

 ```python